geotools/geotools/docs/user/tutorial/affinetransform.rst

 Inversion
 ---------

-.. sidebar:: Maigc Part II
+.. sidebar:: Magic Part II

    The ability to invert a matrix and go the other way allows you to determine